kirakira0/ekko/README.md

 ## Contributing

 We’re happy to take PRs.
 As usual, be nice when filing issues and contributing.
-Do remember the idea is to keep the language tiny; if you’d like to extend the language, you’re probably better forking into a new project.
-However, I would love to see any improvements you might have for the implementation or the pedagogy.
+We’d love to see any improvements you might have for the language and its implementation.

 Make sure to run `npm test` before submitting the PR.